wuyou33/CART-Arrythmia-EKG/README.md

     8.Heart Rate variance in one record

 ## Preprocessing and feature extraction
-Patient raw data are preprocessed using WFDB http://wfdb.readthedocs.io/ for extract QRS location and peak.
-Patient dataset using samplerate 100(I have using 360,320 and 1000 samplerate , and the result are very bad).
+Patient raw data are preprocessed using non-linear Transformation method (Kathirvel et.al., 2011).I using 100 samplerate for the signal (I have used 360,320 and 1000 samplerate , and the result are very bad).
 Training and testing dataset are preprocessed using WFDB for extract the annotation, QRS peaks.
 Dataset collected from Physionet are MIT-BIH dataset and INCART-St Petersburg 12-lead records.
+I use lead AVR.
 ## Class code
     1.N = Normal , for programming purpose coded as 0
     2.V = PVC (Premature Ventricular Contraction), extra beat (This is the sign of arrythmia), for programming purpose coded as 1